bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lehmer-derrick.md

 9. Co-developed the Lucas–Lehmer primality test and the Lehmer sieve, which have enabled more efficient ways to discover prime numbers.
 10. Created the Lehmer code, which is a method for representing numbers as a series of decimal numbers to reduce the amount of memory required for calculations.

 Born 23 February 1905, Berkeley, California, USA.
-Died 22 May1991, Berkeley, California, USA.
+Died 22 May 1991, Berkeley, California, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Lehmer_Derrick/)